muldjord/leddy/README.md

 ```
 And that's it!
 Your chosen LED matrix should hopefully come to life now.

+#### Version 1.1.1 (In development, unreleased):
+* Implemented 'sr' and 'ss' for sunrise and sunset actions in themes.
+Requires at least one configured weather scene to be present in the rotation.
+* Implemented brightness simulation for the 'matrixsim' matrix simulator.

 #### Version 1.1.0 (26jan2026):
 * Switched project from Qt5 to Qt6
 * Switched project from qmake to cmake